Shopping during coronavirus for food and other essentials

 - local community volunteer groups – set up by your parish council, local faith community or a group of local volunteers.
 They should be able to help you with essentials

 - NHS volunteer responders – set up by the Royal Volunteer Service and NHS, responders can help you with shopping or collecting a prescription.
-Phone 0808 196 3646 (8am to 8pm) to arrange this.
+Call Alzheimer's Society on 0333 150 3456 to be referred to the scheme.

 You may feel worried about dealing with people whom you probably don’t know.
 The schemes above do check their volunteers.
 Many retailers have also started a giftcard or voucher scheme.
 You pay for these in advance either online or by phone, so don’t have to hand over your bank card or cash to someone shopping for you.
 As well as this, many supermarkets and shops are set up for someone else to shop for you, and then you pay over the phone through their customer service desk.